Department of Elementary and Secondary Education Logo

 Q: Why has DESE created an MCAS Civics assessment?

 A: The development of the Grade 8 Civics assessment is a response to renewed calls to action, both within the Commonwealth and nationally, to bolster civic learning and strengthen democratic institutions.
-The Civics assessment is part of the Department's broader goals for history and social science education to prepare students with the knowledge, skills, and dispositions to become thoughtful and active participants in a democratic society and a complex world.
+The Civics assessment is part of DESE's broader goals for history and social science education to prepare students with the knowledge, skills, and dispositions to become thoughtful and active participants in a democratic society and a complex world.
 DESE was charged with developing a Civics assessment for grade 8 alongside the state's broader initiatives to strengthen civics education as described in Chapter 296 of the Acts of 2018, An Act to Promote and Enhance Civic Engagement.

 Q: Are teachers involved with the development of the assessment?